Visas and Work Permits — 9 min

 And that’s just the IRS.
 State governments can and do issue their own fines for misclassifying workers.

 Beyond U.S. borders, things get even messier.
-Australia, for example, can charge companies $66,600 per violation.
-Some countries require employers to provide payment not only for back taxes but also for statutory benefits.
+Australia, for example, can charge companies $82,500 per violation if the company should have reasonably known a contractor was misclassified.
+Most countries require employers to provide payment not only for back taxes but also for statutory benefits the worker would otherwise have been entitled to.
 Governments may also force companies to account for unpaid leave and other social contributions, further increasing the lump-sum penalty.

 Even after you pay the fines and make misclassified contractors whole for unpaid benefits, you may not be through with government penalties.